Visiting Arab Journalist Program: 2021

 Applications must be submitted by September 15, 2021.

 Applicants should submit the following materials in English electronically to email@example.com:

-1) completed Application Form.
-Complete the fillable PDF of the application, print it out and save an send via email.
+1) Completed Application Form.
+Complete the fillable PDF of the application, print it out, save, and send via email.

 - a detailed explanation of the research topic relevant to the Middle East and the United States;

 - including the importance and originality of the project; and